HelpMe-Pls/JAMStack-site/README.md

 ## Known bugs
-- Navigating forward in **Recently viewed** products when there're under 4 items
 - Unable to change subscription frequency in the list of subscriptions from User's profile

 ## Planned development